-Join us Thursday, November 17, through Saturday, November 19, 2022, to learn, network, and be inspired!
+Join us Friday, November 10, through Saturday, November 11, 2023, to learn, network, and be inspired!
 This three-day scientific and educational event allows you to tailor your educational experience and select content based on your individual

-#ASRAFall22 Program Chair
+#ASRAFall23 Program Chair